nxskok/pasias/index.Rmd

 # Introduction

 This book will hold a collection of problems, and their solutions, in applied statistics with R. These come from my courses STAC32 and STAD29 at the University of Toronto Scarborough.

+The problems were originally written in Sweave (that is, LaTeX with R code chunks), using the `exam` document class.
+I wrote a Perl program to strip out the LaTeX and turn each problem into R Markdown for this book.
+You will undoubtedly see bits of LaTeX still embedded in the text.
+I am trying to update my program to catch them, but I am sure to miss some.
+If you see anything, [file an issue](https://github.com/nxskok/pasias/issues) on the Github page for now.
+I want to fix problems programmatically at first, but when the majority of the problems have been caught, I will certainly take pull requests.

+Current progress: 5 chapters (up to one-sample inference), but the problems in chapters 4 and 5 don't have titles yet.
+(I want to fix up my Perl to catch some more latexery, and when I am happy with that, the problems will get titles.)